Estuary

 Step 2: Create the Iceberg Materialization

-1. In the Estuary Flow UI, go to Materializations and select the Apache Iceberg connector.
+1. In the Estuary UI, go to Materializations and select the Apache Iceberg connector.
 A delta updates connector is also available.

 Apache Iceberg destination connector options in Estuary